JAlcocerT/JAlcocerT/content/blog/py-stonks-2.md

 However, it primarily focuses on the **"load" (L) in ETL/ELT pipelines**.

-So, in summary, dlt can extract from APIs or raw data, normalize it, and load it into a destination database by generating an appropriate schema to support analytical workloads—effectively enabling OLAP-style data organization.
+So, in summary, dlt can extract from APIs or raw data, normalize it, and load it into a destination database by generating an appropriate schema to support analytical workloads—effectively enabling **OLAP-style data organization**.
 ​
 {{< callout type="info" >}}
 From these [interesting packages while doing pystocks](https://jalcocert.github.io/JAlcocerT/python-stocks-webapp/#interesting-pkgs-i-got-to-learn)Need to see how to use [DLT](https://github.com/dlt-hub/dlt)